Got Your First Raw Denim? The Only 10 Things You Actually Need to Know

 (And they can get interested in all the funky subculture stuff later, if they want.)

-- Raw denim is denim fabric that has not undergone any pre-washing or distressing processes after being woven.
+- Raw denim has not undergone any washing or distressing at the factory

 If you’ve bought something labeled ‘raw denim,’ it will slowly lose a significant amount of dye.

 In other words, it will fade.
 The fades will make it look cool and you will love them.
-But it means you need to learn when dye will come out so you don’t dye things you don’t want to dye.
+But it means that when your raw denim is new, you need to make sure you don’t dye any of your other clothes or furniture.

 - Turn it inside out.